turingschool-examples/little-shop-7/doc/user_stories.md

 25. Admin Merchant Show

 As an admin,
-When I click on the name of a merchant from the admin merchants index page, Then I am taken to that merchant's admin show page (/admin/merchants/merchant_id) And I see the name of that merchant
+When I click on the name of a merchant from the admin merchants index page (/admin/merchants), Then I am taken to that merchant's admin show page (/admin/merchants/:merchant_id) And I see the name of that merchant
 ```